nylas/exchangelib/README.rst

     )
     m.send()

-    # Or, if you want a copy in the 'Sent' folder
+    # Or, if you want a copy in e.g. the 'Sent' folder
     m = Message(
         account=a,
         folder=a.sent,